Commercial and Industrial Real Estate Funding

 These situations have yet to be factored into the industry!

-in the market.
-They show prices off by as much as 15% in 2008 across many markets and
+erosion in the market.
+They showed prices off by as much as 15% in 2008 across

 According to the company's CEO and Chairman,

-erosion in many geographical areas has caused some properties to change hands
+erosion in many geographical areas caused some properties to change hands

 for literally pennies on the dollar.
 And this decline is probably not finished.